Handy Randy™ for iPhone

 From top to bottom, we have:

-Done returns to the main screen to allow drawing more numbers or names.
+Done returns to the main screen to allow drawing more picks.

-Choose N number(s) at a time lets you adjust how many random numbers (or names) are chosen with each tap of the Draw button on the main screen.
-If you want to draw 50 random numbers or names, you don't need to draw them one at a time!
+Choose N number(s) at a time lets you adjust how many random numbers (or names or items from a list) are chosen with each tap of the Draw button on the main screen.
+If you want to draw 50 random numbers or names or items, you don't need to draw them one at a time!

 From...To sets the limits for the selection of numbers.